 Courses with limited or closed enrollment for web-registration

-ASTR 001- Limited to first come first served
+ASTR 001- course and labs limited for first come first served

 CHEM 032 Labs- Limited to first come first served

-ECON 021 Conferences- Limited to first come first served
+ECON 033- Limited to first come first served

 EDUC 001C- not available for web-registration